Infectious Disorders

 Two other techniques that have been developed and require fewer resources than PCR are loop-mediated isothermal amplification (LAMP) and nucleic acid sequence-based amplification (NASBA).

-A CRISPR-based HAT test using SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) can differentiate between gHAT and rHAT and has potential for HAT diagnosis and monitoring in the field, with more technical advancements (72).
+A CRISPR-based HAT test using SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) can differentiate between Trypanosoma brucei rhodesiense and Trypanosoma brucei gambiense.
+With more technical advancements, this test has the potential for HAT diagnosis and monitoring in the field (58).

-A study done in Eastern Zambia confirmed that a technique combining microscopy and PCR is superior in sensitivity to microscopy technique alone.
+A study done in Eastern Zambia confirmed that a technique combining microscopy and PCR is superior in sensitivity and specificity to the microscopy technique alone.
 The use of PCR, however, may be limited and impractical in rural African areas where the disease is endemic.
 Thus, microscopy may remain the most practical diagnostic method in the field in rural areas.
-The study further showed that to better diagnose using microscopy, the staff should be well trained to diagnose using the microscope, the microscopes should be well maintained, there should be a better funding model, and an enhancement in quality control is needed (53).
+The study further showed that to better diagnose using microscopy, the staff should be well trained to diagnose using the microscope, the microscopes should be well maintained, there should be a better funding model, and an enhancement in quality control is needed (46).

 The late, or second-stage, disease with central nervous system involvement is diagnosed by identification of cerebrospinal fluid abnormalities.
 For identification of trypanosomes in CSF, fresh fluid must be centrifuged and quickly analyzed because the parasites are rendered more fragile than in blood.
 Multiple centrifugation procedures may be employed.
 Parasites may be absent from the cerebrospinal fluid sample even though the blood-cerebrospinal fluid barrier has been breached and meningoencephalitis is established.